pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 > **Note:**
 >
-> This step takes some 1 minute to create a new TiDB Serverless cluster.
+> This step takes seconds to create a new TiDB Serverless cluster.

 ### Create a workflow